Eddie Constantine: Career

 In the 1950s, Constantine was a star in France because of his role as the hard-boiled detective/secret agent Lemmy Caution (from Peter Cheyney's novels) in a series of French B-pictures, including La môme vert-de-gris (1953), This Man Is Dangerous (1953), Je suis un sentimental (1955), Lemmy pour les dames (1961) and Your Turn, Darling (1963).

 He was hired by the Rank Organisation to play the lead in SOS Pacific but it was not a big success.

-When not playing Lemmy Caution, Constantine would have a character that would still typically be a suave-talking, seductive, smooth guy although he often played that for laughs.
+When not playing Lemmy Caution, Constantine often played a character that was still typically a suave-talking, seductive, smooth guy although he often played that for laughs.
 He turned his accent and perceived American cockiness to advantage in such roles, and he later described his film persona as having been "James Bond before James Bond".

 One of his best remembered later roles was as the visiting Mafia boss Charlie in the British gangster film The Long Good Friday (1980), a rare English-speaking role.

 One of his most notable roles was in Jean-Luc Godard's Alphaville (1965), in which he reprised (to a more radical end) the role of Lemmy Caution, in a departure from the style of his other films.
 His box-office appeal in France waned in the mid-1960s.
-Having remarried to a German television producer, he eventually relocated to Germany, where he worked as a character actor, appearing in German television dramas as well as film.
+Having married a German television producer, he eventually relocated to Germany, where he worked as a character actor, appearing in German television dramas as well as film.
 Constantine later claimed that he had never taken his acting career seriously, as he considered himself to be a singer by trade, and that he had been an actor strictly for the money.
 In 1982 he appeared in Rosa von Praunheim's film Red Love.
-He nevertheless worked with directors including Godard and Rainer Werner Fassbinder, and his last notable film appearance was in Lars von Trier's Europa in 1991.
+He worked with several other directors including Godard and Rainer Werner Fassbinder, and his last notable film appearance was in Lars von Trier's Europa in 1991.
 He had taken up the part of Lemmy for the last time that year, in Godard's experimental film Germany Year 90 Nine Zero.